Tomás Bilbao Hospitalet: Early life and education

 Bilbao was born in Bilbao on 18 September 1890 and his father was a building contractor.
 He received a degree in architecture in 1918 from the School of Architecture of Madrid.

 Career

 After working as an architect Bilbao designed Altos Hornos de Vizcaya in 1929.
 Like other architects of his generation he was influenced from German expressionism and the architectural approach led by Erich Mendelsohn.
 Bilbao was involved in politics becoming a cofounder of the Basque Nationalist Action party in 1930 and the president of the Bilbao Municipal Housing Board in 1931.
 He was also councillor and deputy mayor of the Bilbao City Council during the Second Republic.
-In the period 1937–1938 he was minister of justice.
+In the period 1938–1939 he was minister without portfolio.

 Exile, personal life and death

 After the Civil War Bilbao first exiled to France.
 Then he settled in Mexico in May 1942 when France was invaded by the Nazi forces.
 There he worked for the Compañía Mexicana de Comercio Exterior.

 Bilbao was married to Julia Durán with whom he had seven children.
 Their oldest son was arrested and executed following the exile of his father.
 Tomás Bilbao died in Mexico City on 16 March 1954.

 One of his grandchildren, Tatiana Bilbao, is a well-known architect in Mexico.